 Booking a long and budget trip can let anyone think of a backup plan that can save additional costs in case of an unforeseen situation like trip cancellation or delay, loss of baggage or important documents, and medical expenses.
 Below is the list of myths about travel insurance policies, which will explain why you should never leave home without a policy.

 Myth 1.
-Nothing will Happen to Me
+Nothing will happen to me

 Life is uncertain; so, don’t ignore the fact that anything can happen at any time.
-You might have traveled abroad 100 times but never met with a problem.
+You might have travelled abroad 100 times but never met with a problem.
 This could just be your good luck.
 So, I suggest you buy a lottery ticket.